briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 > I went and tried to explain to him that he thought himself wise, but was not really wise; and the consequence was that he hated me

-> I left him, saying to myself, as I went away: Well, although I do not suppose that either of us ks anything really beautiful and good, I am better off than he is - for he ks nothing, and thinks that he ks.
-I neither k nor think that I k.
+> I left him, saying to myself, as I went away: Well, although I do not suppose that either of us knows anything really beautiful and good, I am better off than he is - for he knows nothing, and thinks that he knows.
+I neither know nor think that I know.
 In this latter particular, then, I seem to have slightly the advantage of him.

 > I found that the men most in repute were all but the most foolish; and that some inferior men were really wiser and better.